takekoputa/website/src/pages/work.md

 **LinkedIn:** [https://www.linkedin.com/in/hnpl](https://www.linkedin.com/in/hnpl)\
 **GoogleScholar:** [https://scholar.google.com/citations?user=g6KC_pUAAAAJ](https://scholar.google.com/citations?user=g6KC_pUAAAAJ)

-I'm a fifth-year PhD student at UC Davis.
-I'm working with [Professor Jason Lowe-Power](https://arch.cs.ucdavis.edu/people/jason-lowe-power) on making the "should be flexible hardware" flexible, such as prefetchers.
+I'm a fifth-year PhD student at UC Davis, working with [Professor Jason Lowe-Power](https://arch.cs.ucdavis.edu/people/jason-lowe-power) on bringing **flexibility** to hardware, making the hardware adaptable to the ever-changing demands of modern software systems.

-We focus on the path of leveraging reconfigurable technologies situated near the last-level cache to build accelerators.
+More specifically, we leverage reconfigurable technologies located near the last-level cache (LLC) to build accelerators.
+I strongly believe that, given the vast capacity of LLC in modern CPUs, using reconfigurable technologies near LLC is the most viable path toward maximizing the computational efficiency of modern systems.

+I have an extensive background in hardware architectures and software development.
-I worked on the gem5 project at UC Davis for 5 years, and I interned at Google and AMD during my PhD.
+I have contributed to the gem5 project, a widely-used hardware simulator, at UC Davis for 5 years, and I interned at Google and AMD during my PhD.

 ---